KITCHEN SCRAPS: 20 DIFFERENT VEGETABLES YOU CAN EASILY REGROW

 WHAT YOU CAN REGROW from KITCHEN SCRAPS

-Depending on the season, herbs can be some the most economical to regrow.
+Herbs can be some the most economical to regrow.
 These include green onion, basil, mint, cilantro and lemongrass.
 Feel free to try this with others herbs, as well.
-With a little thoughtful preparation, they’ll regrow in a simple glass of water, for a swift return on investment.
-For easy prep instructions, read 5 Different Herbs You Can Root and Grow in Decorative Jars.

-How lovely will it be to continuously grow healthy, leafy greens like lettuce, bok choy, celery, kale and cabbage by the kitchen door in summer.
-Plucking a few, here and there, for quick lunch and dinner recipes.
-In winter, you can regrow them in water and keep them by a warm kitchen window or your mini greenhouse.
+How lovely would it be to continuously grow healthy, leafy greens like lettuce, bok choy, celery, kale and cabbage by your kitchen door in summer.

 ROOT and TUBER VEGETABLES

-Like root vegetables, your yield from regrown onions, asparagus, leeks, garlic and fennel will also get you through a long winter.
+Your yield from regrown onions, asparagus, leeks, garlic and fennel will also get you through a long winter.
 Without having to haul yourself through the snow to get to the store.
-The shelf life of these are extended when stored in the same cool, dry place.
-And as you use them for recipes, you can simply pop them into water to harvest the growing greens or nestle them back into the soil of your cold frame for further bulb multiplication.

 NOW YOU'RE READY to REGROW KITCHEN SCRAPS

-Now that you have a good idea about what kitchen scraps you can grow, and how and when to do it, you’re ready to go!
+Now that you have a good idea about what kitchen scraps you can grow, and how, you’re ready to go!
 Give it a try and don’t give up.
-Once you’ve got it, the practice will pay you back over and over again.
+Once you’ve got it, your efforts will be rewarded several times over.

 Ever wonder how to contribute to a healthier planet?
 Get some simple and fun ideas that help you contribute to a more sustainable world.